lapce/lapce/README.md

 Or, join the discussion on [Reddit](https://www.reddit.com/r/lapce/) where we are just getting started.

-There is also a [Matrix Space](https://matrix.to/#/#lapce-editor:matrix.org), which is linked to the content from the Discord server.
+We used to have a [Matrix Space](https://matrix.to/#/#lapce-editor:matrix.org), which was linked to the content from the Discord server, but we like our walled gardens too much so now everything is on Discord.
+Yay!

 ## License